 The first step in purchasing a childcare business is deciding on the entity you wish to purchase the business in.
-That could be a Company or a Company & Trust.
+That might be a Company, a Company & Trust or other entity structure.
 A company can be organised via ASIC or via your accountant.
 A company and Trust will require an accountant or a lawyer to establish.
 What is the best option for you should be discussed with your accountant.

-If the Company has 3 Directors all three Directors will be required to go through the interview process.
+If the Company has 3 Directors all three Directors will be required to go through the exam/interview process.
 Therefore, if there is a person in the Company who is childcare trained or has Education experience it is best to only have them as a Director.
-They will then be the only person required to go through the interview process and will have a better chance of being successful.
+They will then be the only person required to go through the approval process and will have a better chance of success.
 Shareholders are not usually required to undertake the approval process, however, may still be vetted.